Melek-Dudzinski/Wellbeing-Inc/README.md

 - PlanPlan
 - PlanTemplate

 These pages/componets are only a start, everything can be modified.
-If any page/component doens't make sense, ask.
+If any page/component doesn't make sense, ask.